willvieira/ms_STM-managed/manuscript/manuscript.md

 Before taking action, we need a theoretical formulation of how forest management affects colonization credit and extinction debt.
 Empirical evidence testing the potential of forest management to adapt to climate change is limited, even for the highly discussed assisted migration [@Bucharova2017].
 There is thus a need to formulate a general framework of how management practices affect the mechanisms driving forest dynamics, improving our understanding of its effectiveness and orientate future experiments.
+Here, our objective was to formulate how forest management can accelerate the response of forest to warming temperature by reducing colonization credit and extinction debt.
+We first (i) established a general framework based on the metapopulation theory to determine how different management practices affect the processes driving forest dynamics; then we (ii) assessed the effectiveness of these practices with comparative simulations.
-Here we use the model of @Vissault2020 in which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes to model how the boreal-temperate ecotone responds to climate warming.
+We use a model accounting for colonization and extinction dynamics, along with competitive exclusion and invasion processes to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
-We extend this model to integrate simulated plantation, enrichment planting, harvest and thinning in an attempt to increase northward range shift of temperate trees.
+We extend this model initially calibrated with over 40,000 plots from the eastern North American forest inventory to integrate the effect of plantation, enrichment planting, harvest and thinning on the colonization and extinction dynamics.
-To do so, for instance, plantation of temperate species is simulated by selecting random empty plots in the boreal region and transforming it into temperate plots.
-Despite the simplicity of the simulated management practices, this approach captures the core outcome of managing at a broad spatial and temporal scale.
-We use here four contrasting management practices to theoretically formulate how plantation and enrichment planting can reduce colonization credit, and how harvest and thinning can reduce extinction debt.
+These four contrasting management practices simulates how plantation and enrichment planting can reduce colonization credit, and how harvest and thinning can reduce extinction debt.

-***Transient dynamic***
+We test the effectiveness of our formulation using two complementary approaches (Figure @ref(fig:concept)).

-Short-term and long-term dynamics may differ following the same disturbance, yet most ecological studies focus only on the long-term time scale.
+Short-term and long-term dynamics may differ following management disturbances, yet most ecological studies focus only on the long-term time scale.
 The short-term dynamics (or transient dynamics) is defined here as the period a system at equilibrium takes to reach a new equilibrium after a disturbance [@Hastings2004].
 Given the slow response of forest ecosystems to environmental changes, forest response to new climate conditions may last for a long period until reaching a novel equilibrium.
-Therefore, characterizing the short-term dynamics along with the long-term equilibrium is crucial when planing alternative management strategies to adapt to climate change [@Hastings2004; @Svenning2013; @Ezard2010].
+Therefore, characterizing the short-term dynamics along with the long-term equilibrium is crucial when planning alternative management strategies to adapt to climate change [@Hastings2004; @Svenning2013; @Ezard2010].
-For instance, when analyzing the effect of harvest on the dynamics of the African tree *Khaya senegalensis*, the transient dynamics revealed the importance of early life survival not captured when only analyzing the long-term dynamics [@Gaoue2016].
-There has been an increased improvement in the theoretical understanding of the short-term dynamics, and different metrics are available to quantitatively characterize this transient phase.
-For instance, initial resilience describes the first reaction of the system after a disturbance, while asymptotic resilience describes the rate of which the system recoverers to equilibrium [@Arnoldi2016].
-Furthermore, we can quantify the time for the system to reach equilibrium, the shift between initial and the new equilibrium states [@Dawson2011], and the total amount of change in the system after a disturbance [@Boulangeat2018].
-Characterize both short and long-term dynamics allows us to capture all possible outcomes when testing the effect of forest management on colonization credit and extinction debt.

-***The challenge***

-Following the current predictions in which the boreal-temperate ecotone will lag behind climate change [@Talluto2017; @Vissault2020], our objective was to formulate how forest management can accelerate the response of forest to warming temperature, in an attempt to reduce colonization credit and extinction debt.
-We first (i) established a general framework based on the metapopulation theory to determine how different management practices affect the processes driving forest dynamics; then we (ii) assessed the effectiveness of these practices with comparative simulations.
-We used the model of @Vissault2020 in which predicts forest dynamics through explicit ecological mechanisms calibrated with over 40,000 plots from the eastern North American forest inventory.
-We extended their model to integrate the effect of planting, enrichment planting, harvest and thinning on the colonization and extinction dynamics of the boreal-temperate ecotone.
-Using two complementary approaches, we first explore the effect of forest management following warming temperature on the short-term dynamics in a spatially implicit version of the model (Figure \@ref(fig:concept)a).
-In particular, we analyze how each management practice affects the resilience, state changes, and the time to reach the novel equilibrium through five metrics of the transient dynamics.
+Therefore, we analyze how each management practice affects the resilience, state changes, and the time to reach the novel equilibrium through five metrics of the transient dynamics.
-Secondly, we use a spatially explicit version of the model to consider the dispersal limitations of trees and stochastic dynamics (Figure \@ref(fig:concept)b).
+To overcome the lack of explicit migration in the first approach, we use a spatially explicit version of the model to consider the dispersal limitations of trees and stochastic dynamics.
 Specifically, we assess the effect of forest management to accelerate northward range shift of the boreal-temperate ecotone.
 These results might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advance of adaptive management practices.

-![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to warming temperature. (a) The spatially implicit version of the model to test the effect of forest management on the short-term dynamics after warming temperature.
+![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to warming temperature. (a) Redrawn from @Boulangeat2018.
+The spatially implicit version of the model to test the effect of forest management on the short-term dynamics after warming temperature.
 Given a patch (e.g. in the figure mainly composed of boreal species) at equilibrium with climate conditions, the warming temperature will shift the state proportion to a new equilibrium, and the response of the system to this perturbation can be characterized by five metrics: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and  cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model accounting for limited dispersal of trees and stochastic dynamics.
 The bars limit the trailing edge of boreal and the leading edge of temperate states.
 Warming temperature increases temperate range shift, but not for the boreal trailing edge [@Vissault2020].
 We use this approach to test the effect of forest management to accelerate the northward range shift of the boreal-temperate ecotone following warming temperature.](img/concept.png){#fig:concept}

 # Theory of forest range limits and management practices